Algal bloom: Description

 Blooms are the result of a nutrient needed by the particular algae being introduced to the local aquatic system.
 This growth-limiting nutrient is typically nitrogen or phosphorus, but can also be iron, vitamins, or amino acids.
-There are several mechanisms for the addition of these nutrients in water.
+There are several mechanisms for the addition of these nutrients to the water.
 In the open ocean and along coastlines, upwelling from both winds and topographical ocean floor features can draw nutrients to the photic, or sunlit zone of the ocean.
 Along coastal regions and in freshwater systems, agricultural, city, and sewage runoff can cause algal blooms.

-Algal blooms, especially large algal bloom events, can reduce the transparency of the water and can discolor the water.
+Algal blooms, especially large algal bloom events, can reduce the transparency of the water and can discolor it.
 The photosynthetic pigments in the algal cells, like chlorophyll and photoprotective pigments, determine the color of the algal bloom.
-Depending on the organism, its pigments, and the depth in the water column, algal blooms can be green, red, brown, golden, and purple.
+Depending on the organism, its pigments, and the depth in the water column, algal blooms can be green, red, brown, golden, or purple.
 Bright green blooms in freshwater systems are frequently a result of cyanobacteria (colloquially known as "blue-green algae") such as Microcystis.
 Blooms may also consist of macroalgal (non-phytoplanktonic) species.
 These blooms are recognizable by large blades of algae that may wash up onto the shoreline.

 Once the nutrient is present in the water, the algae begin to grow at a much faster rate than usual.
 In a mini bloom, this fast growth benefits the whole ecosystem by providing food and nutrients for other organisms.